-- 2.12.1 Subject to clause 2.13.8, wWithin 7 months of identifying a material error, a GDB must- - (1) publicly disclose- - a description of the error including the quantum of the error and a summary of the disclosures, data and statements affected by the error; - (b) the reason for the error; - (c) the data and statements from the original disclosure affected by the error; - in a manner which is consistent with the principal determination including any amendments in effect at the time of the original disclosure, materially correct revised data or statements affected by the error; - (e) a certificate in accordance with clause 2.9.4; and - (f) where applicable, an assurance report in accordance with clause 2.8.62.8.2. - (2) disclose the information outlined in subclause (1) when publicly disclosing the original disclosure in accordance with clause 2.10.1. - 2.12.2 Subject to clause 2.13.8, ilf a GDB identifies a non-material error, a GDB may, within 7 months of identifying the non-material error, publicly disclose it in accordance with clause 2.12.1. - 2.12.3 Information disclosed in accordance with this determination that refers to or relies on information contained in a previous disclosure must be consistent with the
+- 2.12.1 Within 7 months of identifying a material error, a GDB must- - (1) publicly disclose- - (a) a description of the error including the quantum of the error and a summary of the disclosures, data and statements affected by the error; - (b) the reason for the error; - (c) the data and statements from the original disclosure affected by the error; - (d) in a manner which is consistent with the principal determination including any amendments in effect at the time of the original disclosure, materially correct revised data or statements affected by the error;

-- previous disclosure, unless an error disclosure related to that information has been made in accordance with clause 2.12.1 or 2.12.2. - 2.12.4 Information disclosed after an error disclosure is made in accordance with clause 2.12.1 or 2.12.2 must be consistent with the error disclosure made in accordance with clause 2.12.1 or 2.12.2.
+- (e) a certificate in accordance with clause 2.9.4; and - (f) where applicable, an assurance report in accordance with clause 2.8.6. - (2) disclose the information outlined in subclause (1) when publicly disclosing the original disclosure in accordance with clause 2.10.1. - 2.12.2 If a GDB identifies a non-material error, a GDB may, within 7 months of identifying the non-material error, publicly disclose it in accordance with clause 2.12.1. - 2.12.3 Information disclosed in accordance with this determination that refers to or relies on information contained in a previous disclosure must be consistent with the previous disclosure, unless an error disclosure related to that information has been made in accordance with clause 2.12.1 or 2.12.2. - 2.12.4 Information disclosed after an error disclosure is made in accordance with clause 2.12.1 or 2.12.2 must be consistent with the error disclosure made in accordance with clause 2.12.1 or 2.12.2.